 - Test your main use case scenarios, based on the Policy rules you have set up in Cardinal, to trigger a Success, Fail, Reject or Challenge outcome.
-For example, test different amounts, merchant categories, IP addresses, countries and account types. - Test the authentication process for all the authentication types you support: - Are the Authentication screens displayed correctly, with the customised text you provided? - o If you support multiple languages, is the text displaying correctly on the Authentication screens in each language? - For OTP authentication, are the OTP text messages or the OTP email messages displaying the correct details and going to the correct phone numbers/email addresses? - For Biometric/In-App authentication, is your smart device application correctly handling the authentication process and reporting the result to GPS? - Check that once authentication is complete, the card then follows the normal payment authorisation process: - The payment is authorised by GPS or your systems (depending on your EHI. mode) and the balance on the card is adjusted accordingly. - You receive EHI authorisation messages and Transaction XML details for the transaction. - You can view details of your 3D Secure transactions in the Cardinal Portal.
+For example, test different amounts, merchant categories, IP addresses, countries and account types. - Test the authentication process for all the authentication types you support: - Are the Authentication screens displayed correctly, with the customised text you provided? - If you support multiple languages, is the text displaying correctly on the Authentication screens in each language? - For OTP authentication, are the OTP text messages displaying the correct details and going to the correct phone numbers/email addresses? - For Biometric/In-App authentication, is your smart device application correctly handling the authentication process and reporting the result to GPS? - For KBA authentication, are the question and answer pair set up for the card being correctly validated? - Check that once authentication is complete, the card then follows the normal payment authorisation process: - The payment is authorised by GPS or your systems (depending on your EHI mode) and the balance on the card is adjusted accordingly. - You receive EHI authorisation messages and Transaction XML details for the transaction. - You can view details of your 3D Secure transactions in the Cardinal Portal.